MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-performance-advisor/server-performance-advisor-users-guide.md

 -   **Current Status** Shows the status of performance analysis tasks currently running on the server.
 You can cancel a running task by clicking the **Cancel** icon, which is designated by a red X.

 -   **Remark** Describes the current target server.
-For example, you can describe your server by using the server role (for example, “SQL Server”) or a location (for example, “Kent”).
+For example, you can describe your server by using the server role (for example, “SQL Server�?) or a location (for example, “Kent�?).
 SPA uses the **Server name** and **Remark** to help search and find the proper server.
 You can type in the search text box.
 If the **Server name** or **Remark** columns contains the exact string that you entered in the search box, the server will be displayed in the server list.

 The following controls are also available on the console: